 Laila Bushra, Jasmin Hristov, Jeb Sprague, and Aaron Tauss

-Jasmin Hristov, PhD, is an Assistant Professor of Sociology and Development Studies at the University of Guelph, Canada.
-Hristov is the author of: Paramilitarism and Neoliberalism: Violent Systems of Capital Accumulation in Colombia and Beyond (2014) and Blood and Capital: the Paramilitarization of Colombia (2009).
+Jasmin Hristov, PhD, is an assistant professor of sociology and development studies at the University of Guelph, Canada.
+Jasmin is the author of: Paramilitarism and Neoliberalism: Violent Systems of Capital Accumulation in Colombia and Beyond (2014) and Blood and Capital: the Paramilitarization of Colombia (2009).
 Her work includes refereed articles featured in Sociology of Development, Canadian Review of Sociology, Journal of Peasant Studies, Latin American Perspectives, Journal of Peacebuilding and Development, Labour, Capital and Society, Islamic Perspective: Journal of Islamic Studies and Humanities and Social Justice as well as chapters in Gender and Development: the Economic Basis of Women’s Power (2019), Gendering Globalization, Globalizing Gender: Post-Colonial Perspectives (2020), and The Routledge Handbook of Transformative Global Studies (2020).
 Jasmin is also the recipient of the Early Investigator Award (2019) from the Canadian Sociological Association.

-Jeb Sprague, PhD, is a Research Associate at the University of California, Riverside and has lectured in Sociology at the University of Virginia and at the University of California, Santa Barbara.
+Jeb Sprague, PhD, is a lecturer at the University of California Los Angeles.
 Sprague is the author of Paramilitarism and the Assault on Democracy in Haiti (2012) and Globalizing the Caribbean: Political Economy, Social Change, and the Transnational Capitalist Class (2019).
-He also is the editor of Globalization and Transnational Capitalism in Asia and Oceania (2016).
+He is also the editor of Globalization and Transnational Capitalism in Asia and Oceania (2016).
 His work includes refereed articles featured in Third World Quarterly, Journal of World-Systems Research, Research in Political Economy, Caribbean Studies, Monthly Review, and Current Perspectives in Social Theory.
 Jeb is a founding member of the Network for Critical Studies of Global Capitalism.

-Aaron Tauss, PhD, is an Associate Professor of International Relations at the National University of Colombia.
-Tauss is the editor of Sozial-ökologische Transformationen - Das Ende des Kapitalismus denken, VSA and a co-editor of ¿Pensar el fin del capitalismo?
+Aaron Tauss, PhD, is an associate professor of international relations at the National University of Colombia, Medellin.
+Aaron is the editor of Sozial-ökologische Transformationen - Das Ende des Kapitalismus denken, VSA and a co-editor of ¿Pensar el fin del capitalismo?
 Escenarios y estrategias de transformación socioecológica, and Andere mögliche Welten? – Krise, Linksregierungen, populare Bewegungen: Eine lateinamerikanische-europäische Debatte.
 His publications are featured in Columbia Internacional, NACLA Report on the Americas, Prokla, Desafíos and Blätter für deutsche und internationale Politik.